srcery-colors/srcery-vim/README.md

 Most modern terminal supports 24bit color, and srcery works best with that, but 8bit color is also supported as a fallback.

+>[!TIP]
-We maintain a [repository of terminal configurations](https://github.com/srcery-colors/srcery-terminal) if you also want to set your terminal color scheme to match vim.
+> We maintain a [repository of terminal configurations](https://github.com/srcery-colors/srcery-terminal) if you also want to set
+> your terminal color scheme to match vim.

 ## Installation
 ### Manually